danja/chatterbox/README.md

 ## Status

-The core hardware & software is currently working, though in need of refinement.
-I'll get back to that after putting basic Web interface code in place.
+The core hardware & software is currently working, but changing on a daily basis.
+Check [Quasi-blog Notes](https://github.com/danja/chatterbox/blob/master/notes.md).

+**2020-04-03** *version chatterbox_1.0.18* many hours of work later.
+Added basic WebSocket comms, started a browser-based UI.
+Added a bunch more switches to the hardware, now 4 toggle, 8 push, maxing out the ESP32 I/O except for a UART I'm reserving for MIDI and I2C which may go to a display, memory card, other physical I/O, who knows..?

 **2020-03-17** *version chatterbox_1.0.10* work on